Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Discussion

-{\bf Benefits of localization vs. suppression.} When the ability to label (or score) undesirable behavior is imperfect, attempting to suppress the behavior may be perilous: a model may learn to exploit the limits of the labels, rather than learning the desired behavior \citep{Goodhart1984, karwowski2023goodhart}.
-Our study of scalable oversight presents a model of this scenario, demonstrating the advantage of localization as opposed to attenuation of undesirable behavior.
-This advantage may apply more broadly, for example, to machine learning problems where capabilities are \emph{entangled}, in the sense that there are connections or dependencies between the computation learned to perform different tasks \citep{Arora2023ATF, deChiusole2013modeling}.
+\textbf{Entangled capabilities motivate gradient routing.} In many machine learning problems, capabilities are \emph{entangled} in the sense that there are connections or dependencies between the computation learned to perform different tasks \citep{Arora2023ATF, deChiusole2013modeling}.
 Entanglement might occur because certain capabilities or behaviors are reinforced by a broad range of training objectives \citep{Omohundro2008TheBasic,turner2021optimal,krakovna2020specification}.
-More simply, capabilities required to perform undesired tasks may overlap with those required to perform desired tasks.
+More simply, capabilities required to perform desired tasks may overlap with those required to perform undesired tasks.
 For example, biological knowledge entails much of the knowledge required to construct biological weapons.
 For this reason, filtering or training against bioweapon-specific data might not prevent a network from learning enough to create bioweapons from general biology sources or would require such broad filtering so as to render the model useless at biology in general.
 In principle, gradient routing can avoid this by localizing a more limited subset of capabilities, then ablating them.\footnote{Entangled capabilities present fundamental tradeoffs: the removal or attenuation of a capability may \emph{necessarily} harm capabilities entangled with it.
 The claim is not that gradient routing avoids this tradeoff, but that it plausibly enables more efficient tradeoffs.} Alternatively, gradient routing could be employed to robustly detect when a given capability is being used by the model (when a localized module strongly activates).
 This kind of monitoring would provide an avenue for the application of access controls \citep{sandhu1994access, samaratiAccessControl} to high-stakes AI deployment, as explored in \cref{apx:relevance-to-ai-safety}.